Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Truncated quasi-momentum-dependent propagator of extensive observables

 \section{Truncated quasi-momentum-dependent propagator of extensive observables}

-In this section, we describe the quasi-momentum-dependent propagator of local observables, first introduced for $k = 0$ in Ref.~\cite{prosenChaosComplexityQuantum2007} and extended to any $k$ in Ref.~\cite{znidaricMomentumdependentQuantumRuellePollicott2024}.
-We are considering qubit circuits with propagator for $1$ unit of time $U$ that has translational invariance by $s$ sites, and that can, due to a sharp light-cone, spread local operators supported on $r$ consecutive sites by at most $\delta r$ sites at each edge.
-For instance, a brickwall circuit composed of all the same gates (Fig.~\ref{fig:rp_no_sym}a) is invariant under translation by $s=2$ sites and has $\delta r=2$, while a 3-layered brickwall circuit with 3-qubit gates (Fig.\ref{fig:rp_sym}a) has $s=3$ and $\delta r=6$.
-Previous implementations~\cite{prosenChaosComplexityQuantum2007,znidaricMomentumdependentQuantumRuellePollicott2024} were for the kicked Ising model that has $s = 1$ and $\delta r = 1$, or for 2-layer brickwall~\cite{kpzwall,znidaricIntegrabilityGenericHomogeneous2024} circuits that have $s=2$ and $\delta r=2$.
+In this section, we describe the quasi-momentum-dependent propagator of local observables, first introduced for $k = 0$ in Ref.~\cite{prosenRuelleResonancesQuantum2002} and extended to any $k$ in Ref.~\cite{znidaricMomentumdependentQuantumRuellePollicott2024}.
+We are considering qubit circuits with propagators for $1$ unit of time $U$ that have translational invariance by $s$ sites, and that can, due to a sharp light-cone, spread local operators supported on $r$ consecutive sites by at most $\delta r$ sites at each edge.
+For instance, a brickwall circuit composed of all the same gates (Fig.~\ref{fig:rp_no_sym}a) is invariant under translation by $s=2$ sites and has $\delta r=2$, while a 3-layered brickwall circuit with 3-qubit gates (Fig.~\ref{fig:rp_sym}a) has $s=3$ and $\delta r=6$.
+Previous implementations~\cite{prosenRuelleResonancesQuantum2002, prosenRuelleResonancesKicked2004, prosenChaosComplexityQuantum2007, znidaricMomentumdependentQuantumRuellePollicott2024} were for the kicked Ising model that has $s = 1$ and $\delta r = 1$, or for the (2-layer) brickwall circuits~\cite{kpzwall,znidaricIntegrabilityGenericHomogeneous2024}.
 We generalize it to work for translationally invariant quantum circuits with any geometry, i.e., any $s$ and $\delta r$.